xyla02/UoM-ERP/README.md

 # UoM-ERP

-This repository accompanies my extended research project for the University of Manchester titled **"Title"**.
+This repository accompanies my extended research project for the University of Manchester.

 ## Context